infinitus-inanis/xddc/readme.md

 # ii-ddc

-Python script to control brightness and contrast.
+python script to control brightness and contrast

 # requirements